Friday, February 27, 2026

 Targeted measures are needed to ensure that care for older people is socially equitable and of high quality.
 A first step is to promote health literacy.
 Older people and their relatives need information to better understand medication and recognize risks.
 Overall, more prevention and health promotion is needed to prevent illnesses from occurring in the first place.

-If people are increasingly being cared for at home, digital assistance systems offer support: technologies such as reminder functions, e-healthcare in medically underserved regions, smart medication dispensers or apps to support taking medication can help older people to manage their health and medication (more) safely.
-However, these solutions must be explained and made accessible at a low threshold.
+When people are increasingly cared for at home, digital assistance systems offer support: technologies such as reminder functions, e-healthcare in medically underserved regions, smart medication dispensers, or apps to assist with taking medication can help older people manage their health and medication (more) safely.
+However, these solutions must be explained in simple terms and made accessible.

 The authors of the study point to the key role of primary care, in particular the role of GPs and nurses: they are the main contact persons for prescribing and monitoring medication.
 More time, resources and targeted training are needed here.
 Studies have shown that longer consultations, continuity in the relationship with a GP and better communication can make a difference in treatment.